Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Moderate telepathy; ML 9th; Craft Psicrown, *psionic charm, psionic dominate, psionic suggestion;* Price 20,250 gp.

+### Evader
-**Evader:** This psicrown has 400 power points.
+This psicrown has 400 power points.
 It is made from silk, usually dyed emerald green, with an emerald crystal affixed to the material.
 It allows use of the following powers.

 -   *Catfall*
 -   *Hustle*